Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 4

 Stars vs. Kraken Betting Trends

-- Seattle has combined with its opponent to score over 5.5 goals in 54 of 92 games this season.
+- Seattle has played 54 games this season that finished with over 5.5 goals.

-- The Stars are 18-7 this season when favored on the moneyline.
+- The Stars have been victorious in 18 of their 25 games when they were listed as a moneyline favorite this season (72.0%).

-- The Kraken have been made the underdog 22 times this season, and upset their opponent nine times.
+- The Kraken have been listed as the underdog 22 times this season, and upset their opponent nine times.

-- Seattle has won nine of its 15 games when it is the underdog by +120 or longer on the moneyline.
+- Seattle is 9-6 when it is underdogs of +120 or longer on the moneyline.

 Stars Player Props